diegojromerolopez/diegojromerolopez.github.io/content/en/post/2015-07-23-managing-clients.md

 ### We have to guide our clients

-One of the most successful aspects of Agile development is the change of developers-cliente relationship.
+One of the most successful aspects of Agile development is the change of developers-client relationship.

 We must be the calendar, reminder and notifier of the client.
 We define when we are going to end our sprints and deliver the software modules to be validated by our client.